Rihanna is building a lingerie empire to rival Victoria’s Secret

 Savage X Fenty, Rihanna’s two-year-old online lingerie brand, makes Victoria’s Secret look tame.
 At Savage’s annual fashion show, women strut out in crotchless teddies, sheer bras, and heart-shaped nipple pasties to the pulsating music of Travis Scott and Lizzo.
 But when you take a closer look, you begin to notice stark differences between the upstart and its 43-year-old predecessor.
 While the Victoria’s Secret show was known for skinny supermodels, Savage embraces diversity in every form, featuring women and men of all sizes, skin tones, and ages, including pregnant women and drag queens.

-That strategy is clearly resonating.
-The brand has grown quickly, generating an estimated $150 million in revenue in 2020, with 200% year-over-year growth and 3.9 million followers on Instagram.
+While Rihanna’s high-end fashion brand, Fenty Maison is abruptly shuttering just two years after she launched it with the French luxury conglomerate LVMH, Savage’s approach seems to be resonating with its core audience.
+The lingerie brand has grown quickly, generating an estimated $150 million in revenue in 2020, with 200% year-over-year growth and 3.9 million followers on Instagram.
 That growth is about to accelerate.

-Today, Savage announces exclusively with Fast Company that it has landed $115 million in Series B funding from L Catterton, a private equity firm connected to the French luxury conglomerate LVMH, bringing Savage’s valuation to more than $1 billion.
+Today, Savage announces exclusively with Fast Company that it has landed $115 million in Series B funding from L Catterton, a private equity firm connected to LVMH, bringing Savage’s valuation to more than $1 billion.
 Part of this funding will fuel Savage’s upcoming rollout of brick and mortar stores, which will bring Savage’s digital experience to life.
 Savage’s goal is nothing short of creating a lingerie empire.

 Sexiness From The Female Gaze

-Savage is just one part of Rihanna’s fast-growing business empire, but it is arguably the one with the potential for the most growth, given its mass-market price point.
-Her other brands—Fenty Beauty, Fenty Maison, and Fenty Skin—are all built in partnership with LVMH, whose expertise is in creating luxury brands.
+Savage is just one part of Rihanna’s business empire, but it is arguably the one with the potential for the most growth, given its mass-market price point.
+Her other brands—Fenty Beauty, Fenty Skin, and the now-closing Fenty Maison—are all built in partnership with LVMH, whose expertise is in creating luxury brands.
 With Savage, Rihanna is interested in creating an accessible brand with prices that start at less than $10 a bra.
 She built the brand in partnership with Tech Style Fashion Group, known for its portfolio of affordable subscription-based brands, such as ShoeDazzle and Kate Hudson’s activewear line, Fabletics.
 For $49.95 a month, which can be used as store credit, Savage customers can unlock cheaper members’-only prices.

 In some ways, Savage is an expression of Rihanna’s own public persona, carefully cultivated over the past 15 years of her career as a pop star.
 Inspired by women before her, such as Madonna and Mariah Carey, Rihanna often performs in sexy outfits coupled with a message about women’s empowerment.
 As CEO and creative director of Savage, Rihanna wants to create a brand where women are firmly in control of their body and sexual experience.
 The day-to-day operations at Savage are run by co-presidents Christiane Pendarvis and Natalie Guzman, women of color who previously worked in senior roles at Gap and Dermstore respectively.
 But Rihanna is intimately involved with product development and branding.
 “We don’t think about her as the ‘face of the brand,’ which implies she’s the celebrity endorser,” says Pendarvis.
 “She’s intimately involved with everything we do, from picking fabrics to creating the fashion show.”